Pamplemousse/blog/_posts/2018-10-01-Scanning modern web applications with OWASP ZAP.md

 The problem is that it somewhat breaks the approach taken by ZAP: by only scanning HTTP responses, our favorite proxy statically analyze the transferred content, without taking into consideration the transformations that might happen when the browser will interpret the embedded JavaScript.

-For example, let's say that to detect XSS or SQLi, you have a script to detect `<input>` fields in a webpage.
+For example, let's say that to detect XSS or SQLi, you have a script to look for `<input>` fields in a webpage.
-If the `<input>` is present in the HTML of the page, ZAP will be able to detect it.
+If the `<input>` is present in the HTML of the page, ZAP will be able to find it.
 However, if there is a piece of JavaScript that modifies the DOM to add such an element, such as:
 ```javascript
 window.onload(function () {